 Training Magazine Certificates have been pre-approved by the ATD Certification Institute to offer educational programs that can be used towards initial eligibility and recertification of the Certified Professional in Talent Development (CPTD) and Associate Professional in Talent Development (APTD) credentials.
 For questions on initial eligibility and recertification, visit this link.

 This program has been approved for a maximum of 12 points.

 Certificate of Completion and eBadge

-After successfully completing your online certificate program, you will receive a professionally produced Certificate of Completion and an eBadge. eBadges are transforming how your hard-earned achievements are recognized, shared and rewarded.
+After successfully completing your certificate program, you will receive a professionally produced Certificate of Completion and an eBadge. eBadges are transforming how your hard-earned achievements are recognized, shared and rewarded.
 You can showcase eBadges in your email signature or on social media sites like LinkedIn, Facebook and Twitter.